whitneyburton/portfolios/students/1605/nicole-marino/template.markdown

 (feedback to me)

 ### Playing a Part
--Cleaned Every Friday
+**Cleaned Every Friday
--Always tried to pick up dishes and other miscalleneos things around turing to upkeep the general cleanliness of Turing.
+**Always tried to pick up dishes and other miscalleneos things around turing to upkeep the general cleanliness of Turing.
--Always tried to help my fellow students when possible.
+**Always tried to help my fellow students when possible.
--Contributed insightful points during gear up to move the coversation along.
+**Contributed insightful points during gear up to move the coversation along.

 ## Review

 ### Rubric Scores